ryanpalmisano/squeakywheel/README.md

 # squeakywheel
-checks auditd rules by firing each on
+checks auditd rules by firing each off once